JohannCarfantan/Random-MTG-Card/README.md

 # TO DO LIST

-Move the site code into a dedicated folder
 Only deploy on Netlify if the site code has changed

 Create a Firebase function that does the following: